fvollmer/GS108Tv2-reverse-engineering/README.md

    Or as a one-liner: `ifconfig eth0 -addr=192.168.0.10;boot -tftp -elf 192.168.0.9:/vmlinux-initramfs.elf`
  * The linux kernel isn't expecting any any bcm* device to be big endian.
 I crudely hacked openwrt (and the linux kernel) to use openwrt here: ToDo
  * To see any boot messages you have to enable early printk
  * The SSB bus isn't working.
-See the debug output here: ToDo
+See the debug output [here](boot-log-openwrt).
+This log contains some additional debug statements and the ssb cores where limited to 4.
+Strangely all id high and low of the ssb cores are just 0.
+The only thing that appears to be ok is the chip id.

 ## Boot Initialization of the Stock Firmware
 Netgear provides sources of the firmware here.
 I've placed them into a github repository: https://github.com/fvollmer/GS108Tv2-ecos-2.0.
 The mentioned SSB bus problem could be due to an initialization problem.
 So here a rough overview of the boot and initialization process: